Learning & Teaching

 In any single class group, the age range can still be up to two years difference because parents exercise their right to send their children to school when they feel it is appropriate.
 In a multi-age classroom there is always scope to deal with this difference in a way that is supportive and nurturing.
-For 2019 we have the following structure; One Foundation Class, two Year 1 / 2 Classes, two year 3 / 4 Classes and two Year 5 / 6 Classes.
-These classes are supported by our Learning Support Officers, Mathematics intervention teacher, Literacy leader and Learning Diversity leader.
+For 201 we have the following structure; One Foundation Class, two Year 1 / 2 Classes, three year 3 / 4 Classes, one Year 5 Class and one Year 6 Class.
+These classes are supported by our Learning Support Officers, Literacy intervention teacher and Learning Diversity leader.

 If parents are unsure about the value of multi-aging, we would suggest that they talk both to parents from our school community about how it has worked for their children and to our staff.